Thomas Allen (nonconformist): To New England

-Return to Old England
+Return to England

 Allen's wife Anne died in or soon after 1651.
-In that year he returned to Norwich in Old England, where he found a ministry as "preacher of the city" in St. George's parish.
-(He was not the rector of St. George's, Norwich.)
+In that year he returned to Norwich where he found a ministry as "preacher of the city" in St George's parish.
+(He was not the rector of St George's, Norwich.)
 On his return he wrote a letter (dated 8 November 1651 from Norwich) affirming the missionary work of John Eliot and Thomas Mayhew, jnr., as they had themselves told him of it, in preaching the gospel among the Native Americans.
 Allen had not had the strength to follow that calling himself.

 In England Allen remarried, to the widow of Robert Sedgwick.
 He was pastor of the congregational church in Norwich from 1657, but was ejected following the Act of Uniformity 1662.
 After this he preached there whenever opportunity arose.
 John Cromwell succeeded him as pastor, and Cromwell's successor, Martin Fynch, who knew Allen, gave a character of him in his preface dated 1674 to a volume of Allen's sermons.
 He calls him a "burning and shining light": "he was an excellent preacher, plain and powerful in his doctrine, and though he was a learned man, yet he preached without all ostentation, he did not confound his hearers with obscure terms and fantastical expressions, but endeavoured to set forth the Truths of God in the most plain and convincing way to the consciences of men...
 Another thing that I would mention of this worthy man was his marvellous condescension in private discourses to his brethren in the ministry, who were much inferiour to him in age and gifts, not standing on his own great worth, never exalting himself, but preferring them above himself, hearing their judgements in any matter with as great reverence and respect as if they had been his superiors.
 Surely his humility was extraordinary, and a notable example to all that knew him."

 Fynch added:"As he was a Scribe instructed to the Kingdom of God in all points of the doctrine of religion, so he was expert in all questions about Church-discipline above many; for which he had been much advantaged by living so long in New-England, and having there such intimate acquaintance with those famous men Mr Bulkly, Mr Hooker, Mr Cotton, Mr Shephard, and others there, who lived in his heart when they were dead, and he delighted to speak, and to relate some remarkable passages of them."

 Thomas Allen died on 21 September 1673.
 Fynch published a volume of his sermons in 1676, and a further collection in 1683.